Sign in →

 Useful For/ Methodology

-Used to determine the pH of multiple fluid types using a pH electrode, except for gastric specimens.
+Used to determine the pH of fluid types listed using a blood gas analyzer.

 Patient Preparation